 Ninjacart delivers fruits and vegetables directly from farmer’s fields and has for its USP freshness and quality.
 The company has more than 80 fruits and vegetables on its platforms.
-Ninjacart wants to build a cost efficient, reliable supply chain that can handle more than 300 tonnes a day.
-At present the company moves 60 tonnes of produce a day from farm to store in less than 14 hours at a cost lower than traditional supply chains.
+Ninjacart wants to build a cost-efficient, reliable supply chain that can handle more than 300 tonnes a day.
+At present, the company moves 60 tonnes of produce a day from farm to store in less than 14 hours at a cost lower than traditional supply chains.

-Dr Oetker offers foodservice range Dr Oetker FunFoods Professional
+Dr. Oetker offers foodservice range Dr. Oetker FunFoods Professional

-Dr Oetker India has launched a new sub-brand ‘Dr Oetker FunFoods Professional’.
+Dr. Oetker India has launched a new sub-brand ‘Dr. Oetker FunFoods Professional’.
 The foodservice range of the company is 100 years old and serves leading QSRs and HoReCa in 50 countries.
-It has 150 products on the platform and caters to HoReCa and many leading QSR brands like KFC, Domino’s, Pizza Hut, Taco Bell, Costa Coffee, Subway, various 5 star hotels and airlines.
-In India Dr Oetker is an expert and retail market leader in western sauces and spreads segment but the company would like to now strengthen its foodservice division with rebranding.
+It has 150 products on the platform and caters to HoReCa and many leading QSR brands like KFC, Domino’s, Pizza Hut, Taco Bell, Costa Coffee, Subway, various 5-star hotels, and airlines.
+In India, Dr. Oetker is an expert and retail market leader in western sauces and spreads segment but the company would like to now strengthen its foodservice division with rebranding.

 ITC to launch new categories of food products

 ITC is planning on an overhaul of its food portfolio as some of the products are showing signs of fatigue like biscuits and snacks.
 ITC has become the third largest player in the packaged foods market after Nestle and Britannia.
-The biscuits and salty snacks category has thrown much competition in the market in the past five years but the category has become stagnant for some time now.
+The biscuits and salty snacks category have thrown much competition in the market in the past five years but the category has become stagnant for some time now.
 ITC is planning to ‘premierise’ the category and to add more value to these products.
 Its Aashirvaad, Sunfeast, Bingo and Candyman brands have been doing good business so the new categories will be launched in these brands so they can get a push in the market.

 ITC has been growing by about 15 to 18 percent in the last five years of its dominance in the food category but high volume products like the glucose biscuits have slipped.
 However, the cream and cookies segment has been gaining.
-It snacks bridge the gap between western and ethnic namkeen snacks and in this category the company has 30 percent share as compared to 34 percent with PepsiCo.
+It snacks to bridge the gap between western and ethnic namkeen snacks and in this category the company has 30 percent share as compared to 34 percent with PepsiCo.
 Yet this share of the market has also been stagnant and is restricted to southern India.
 ITC is trying to open manufacturing units in West Bengal, Assam, Punjab.
-ITC has also publicised the fact that it is interested in categories like chocolates, ghee, milk powder, tea and coffee.
+ITC has also publicised the fact that it is interested in categories like chocolates, ghee, milk powder, tea, and coffee.